This product review article is all about the Syntha-6 Cold Stone Creamery® Protein Powder I bought & used recently.

 One is the best-selling protein powder in the world, Optimum Nutrition’s Gold Standard Whey.

-The other is my main daily source of supplemented protein these days, Muscle Feast’s Grass-Fed Whey Isolate.
+The other product to compare Syntha-6’s Cold Stone powder to is my main daily source of supplemented protein these days, Muscle Feast’s Grass-Fed Whey Isolate.

 Here’s a chart comparing the macronutrient percentages of these 3 protein powders: